 What we don’t: Heavy compared to other quilts.

 The biggest point of differentiation between the Flicker UL and other quilts on this list is the full-length zipper.
 While some might complain that a zipper adds weight, others will appreciate the versatility.
 For example, the Enlightened Equipment Enigma above may offer a superior warmth-to-weight ratio, but that’s if you get it just right—any movement in the night can expose your body to cold drafts.
 On the other hand, 1 pound 6 ounces is heavy for most quilt fans.
-In the end, we recommend the Flicker as a nice all-in-one option for those on the fence between sleeping bag and quilt.
+In the end, we recommend the Flicker as a nice all-in-one option for those on the fence between a sleeping bag and a quilt.

 See the Feathered Friends Flicker UL